40+ Balanced Snack Ideas for Busy Athletes

 Dried and Canned Fruit

 Dried fruit is another nutritious way for athletes to add carbohydrates to their snacks.
 Athletes can consider adding dried fruit to trail mix or a bowl of cereal to create a balanced snack.
-The following dried fruits are all healthy options for athletes to enjoy with their snacks:

 • Raisins